-I couldn’t be a Black woman if I didn’t rank The Color Purple as one of my favorite films.
+I feel like I couldn’t be a Black woman if I didn’t rank The Color Purple as one of my favorite films.
+It is the Michael Jackson of Black film.
 I know little children who know that movie, and they were not even born when it came out.

 Image: Warner Bros.
 Pictures

 However, shortly after the movie started airing on HBO, my mother’s mother picked up the novel that had been re-issued for the movie’s release.
 Whoopi Goldberg was on the front, sitting on the porch, reading Oliver Twist like she did in the movie.
 I started to try to read the book.
 I recognized the first few lines: a girl writing to God.
 By a few pages in, I was lost.
 I did not understand how what I read matched up to the movie.
 This went on and on.
 Once in a blue moon, a moment or character or speech would pop up that I remembered.
 However, for the most part, I hated the book: a million long letters about Africa; Celie and Shug have much more than one kiss; and, Celie and Mister actually get along.
 I felt like I was being cheated by reading it.

 As a matter of fact, most people who saw the movie complained about the book.
 This was in my small town of Illinois, not at a highbrow university English and M.F.A. program, or in the Manhattan publishing world.
 But whenever that movie comes on, I and everyone I know will sit to watch it, even though we’ve seen it a million times.
 We know all the words.
 We know all the parts.
 But, really, we did not at all know the novel.

 Later, I saw or heard or detected more and more that Alice Walker felt about the movie the way we felt about the book.
 This hurt me, because I loved Spielberg’s movies.
 As a child, I knew him better than Ms. Walker.
 I maybe heard of Ms. Walker or saw her picture in school, during Black History Month.
 But, I would have never known her name and face like that without The Color Purple movie.